Cengkaruk/qiscus-sdk-web/README.md

 1. ```.qiscus.com/api/v2.1/rest/get_user_list``` to get list of users from Qiscus SDK database, and
 2. ```.qiscus.com/api/v2/rest/login_or_register``` to enable user login or register via Sample Dashboard.

-The Sample Dashboard called these APIs inside main.js file.
-To use these APIs, you need to pass your APP ID and  set method and request parameter.
+The Sample Dashboard called these APIs inside `main.js file`.
+To use these APIs, you need to pass your `APP ID` then set method and request parameter.

 To set method and request parameter, you can refer to [Get User List](https://www.qiscus.com/documentation/rest/list-api#get-user-list) and [Login and Register](https://www.qiscus.com/documentation/rest/list-api#login-or-register) in Server API Documentation.